AguaClara/SWOT/DC Solutions/Textbook Examples/DC_Flow_Control_and_Measurement_Example.md

 3. Do not break dependency.
 That means that if I change an input parameter at the top of your notebook, that I should get the correct answers for the new parameter for all related calculations in the notebook.
 4. Always use dimensions (units).
 All calculations involving physical units must include those units.
 5. Document your design process with comments.
 6. Do not redefine your variables in subsequent problems.
-This loses valulable digits of precision on your numbers and can cause a lot of trouble and frustration.
+This loses valuable digits of precision on your numbers and can cause a lot of trouble and frustration.
-7. For everyone's sake, use logical and resonable variable names.
+7. For everyone's sake, use logical and reasonable variable names.
 [Here is AguaClara variable naming convention](https://github.com/AguaClara/aide_design/wiki/Variable-Naming)
 </div>

 ## A brief Design Challenge guide